rachelxaltman/Database-Project14/README.md

-Create your github site for your project -- individual site or with your group.
-Include a Read.me with group or individual names, and outline (TOC):
+Rating Systems

 Introduction (Team, Project Description):

-We will be creating a database that allows users to rate restuarants and their delivery drivers.
+We will be creating a database that allows users to rate restaurants and their delivery drivers.

 Use Case for Rating System:
 Business Rules: